Chart Color Schemes

 Lake Heights was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Lake Heights was found to have a higher cultural diversity than most local markets, with 30.5% of its population born overseas and 32.6% speaking a language other than English at home.
-Christianity is the predominant religion in Lake Heights, comprising 58.1% of the population.
-However, Islam is significantly overrepresented at 9.6%, compared to the Regional NSW average of 0.8%.
+Lake Heights was found to be more culturally diverse than most local markets, with 30.5% of its population born overseas and 32.6% speaking a language other than English at home.
+The predominant religion in Lake Heights is Christianity, comprising 58.1% of the population.
+However, Islam is notably overrepresented, making up 9.6%, substantially higher than the Regional NSW average of 0.8%.

 Frequently Asked Questions - Diversity